lsst-dm/prompt_processing/doc/playbook.rst

 .. note::

-   ``upload.py`` uploads from the same small pool of raws every time it is run, while the APDB assumes that every visit has unique timestamps.
+   Both of the tester scripts use data from a limited pool of raws every time it is run, while the APDB assumes that every visit has unique timestamps.
    This causes collisions in the APDB that crash the pipeline.
    To prevent this, follow the reset instructions under `Databases`_ before calling ``upload.py`` again.